Record Clean Guitar using DI or Amplifier Cabinet Method

 Recording Clean Guitar using Amplifier Cabinet

 If you have a guitar amplifier with outboard effects such as chorus, you can record the sound of the guitar amplifier using two microphones: condenser and dynamic microphones.
 The technique is to record two channels at the same time coming from these two microphones which are aimed towards the amp.
-See picture below:
+See pictures below:

 To create a delay/stereo effect, the dynamic microphone is aimed closer to the amplifier cone at around 3 to 5 inches distance while the condenser microphone is aimed farther (around 12 inches).
 This will capture the ambiance and adds natural reverberation to the guitar sound (from the room where it was recorded).